koestler/go-iotdevice/README.md

 ### Availability of a device
 Whenever a device becomes connected/disconnected (serial connection established/lost) an `online`/`offline` message per device can be sent.
 However, MQTT only allows for one last will message.
-Therefor to reliably check if a device is available, both, the availability message of the client and of the device, must be checked.
+Therefore to reliably check if a device is available, both, the availability message of the client and the device must be checked.

 Examples:
 ```